 .
 Securing our premises

 .
-Placing passwords and varying access levels on databases to limit access and protect electronic information from unauthorised interference, access, modification and disclosure.
+Placing passwords and varying access levels on databases to limit access and protect electronic information from unauthorised interference, access, modification and disclosure

 Electronic Mail / SMS

 Our Practice sends and receives letters and reports to and from our clinical software to other providers through the use of Argus secure messaging software.
-Argus uses national infrastructure and is complaint with Australian eHealth and privacy standards including:
+Argus uses national infrastructure and is compliant with Australian eHealth and privacy standards including:

 - National Health Services Directory (NHSD)